vicsjoo/vicsjoo/README.md

 - 👋 Hi, I’m @vicsjoo
-- 👀 I’m interested in arts and neural networks
+- 👀 I’m interested in arts, music, neural networks and much more
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, altough C# is beautiful
-- 💞️ I’m looking to collaborate on my own stuff
+- 💞️ I’m looking to collaborate on C# projects
 - 📫 How to reach me ... don't please

 <!---